Cheesecaketree/GuenniGPT/README.md

 You also have to [create a Discord bot](https://discordpy.readthedocs.io/en/stable/discord.html) and invite it to your server.
 The last key you will need is the [OpenAI API key](https://beta.openai.com/docs/developer-quickstart/your-api-keys).

-Put all of these keys into a file `./files/keys.json` and you should be good to go.
+Put the Google TTS key and a `keys.json` file with the other keys in `./files` and you should be good to go.

 ## How to run GuenniGPT?

 Just run the docker compose file.
-There is also an docker image available but you have to figure out how to get the keys into the container yourself.
+There is also a docker image available but you have to figure out how it works.
+I somehow got it to work but I dont really understand what I did.
+If I manage to understand this stuff, I will add an instruction here
-Maybe if I start understanding what I am doing I will make it easier to use in the future.